 A decent amount of Strength, coupled with the ability to exert it, is the fundamentals of all movement.

 Have a good grasp of it, and you will find yourself enjoying a broad spectrum of discipline because you simply take to them like fish to water.
-Gymnastics, as a discipline, encompass a huge spectrum of physical abilities; Strength, power, flexibility, coordination, just to name a few.
+Calisthenics, as a discipline, encompass a huge spectrum of physical abilities; Strength, power, flexibility, coordination, just to name a few.

 Learn how to train and get stronger with just your body weight and rings, and anything you have around you.
 Advantages of it?
 Not only do you get stronger, you also increase your movement repertoire and adaptability.